 Being at home all day long means 2 things.

-- They are asking for screen time a lot more often.
+- Kids are asking for screen time a lot more often.

-- They are be bored a lot more times than usual.
+- Kids are bored a lot more times than usual.

-I actually like when kids are bored, because I think genius play ideas born during this period of time!
-Certainly, that’s how donut game become one of the favorite indoor activity!
+I actually like when kids are bored, because I think genius play ideas are born during this period of time!
+Certainly, that's how donut game became one of the favorite indoor activity!

-See the magic of it at the video below:
+See the magic of it in the video below:

 HOW TO MAKE A DONUT